TattiQ/kafka-tutorial/kafka1.md

 		e.printStackTrace();
 }
 ```

+If there were any errors before sending data to Kafka, while sending, if the Kafka brokers returned a nonretriable exceptions or if we exhausted the available retries, we will encounter an exception.

 * Asynchronous send
 We call the send() method with a callback function, which gets triggered when it receives a response from the Kafka broker.